 * membership of various scientific organisations such as “NVIR” (Dutch Association for International Law)

-* winner of teaching prize of the law faculty of Leiden University and virtually systematically nominated for this price (prior to and after winning the teaching price).
+* winner of teaching prize of the law faculty of Leiden University in 2003 and virtually systematically nominated for this prize prior to and after winning the teaching prize, including recently e.g. 2011 (longlist) and 2013 (shortlist).
 In possession of the BKO (University Teaching Qualification)

 (I have been teaching courses in Dutch and English on all academic levels, on all aspects of PIL (e.g. both procedural issues and issues of applicable law, both issues of family law (all aspects) and issues of contracts, torts, company law, insolvency, agency, property law etc.), including courses in the advanced LLM-programmes "International Business Law" and "European Business Law" and "Post Academisch Onderwijs").